 Stability at Speed

 This easy to ride and versatile board bodes very well in providing a playful ride.
 Its rockered tip and tail make it easy to disengage the edges to slash your buddies.
-Additionally, the medium flex on the tip and tail makes initiating butters easier but has a refined balance point to maintain.
-Its playfulness makes popping off all size side hits a no brainer.
+Additionally, the medium flex makes initiating butters easier but has a smaller balance, which makes them harder to hold.
+Its playfulness makes popping off all size side hits a no-brainer.

 Popping and Jumping

 Pop and landing stability are not inherent features of rocker or flat camber.
 That being said, this board was very easy to pop.
+It could easily be popped with limited loading or preparation.
 When it was loaded, it provided decent pop due to its longer and stiffer tail.
-When landing, it provided a solid platform to land on, but backseat landings were hard to recover from, as the tail would wash out from beneath us.
+When landing, it provided a solid platform to land on, but backseat landings were more challenging to recover from.

-The Venture Paragon features a versatile and easy to ride shape that can handle most situations you could throw at this board.
-Based on design, its performance outdid our expectations, and it's a fun board to ride.
-It can be overwhelmed in powerful or bumpy moments, but if you are looking for a board to send off cliffs into chunder, we would look elsewhere.
-The Paragon is good for beginners to advanced riders who want one board to have fun and charge straightforward advanced terrain.
+The Venture Paragon features a versatile and easy to ride shape that can handle most situations.
+Based on the design, its performance outdid our expectations, and it's a fun board to ride.
+It can be overwhelmed in powerful or bumpy moments.
+It's good for beginners to advanced riders who want one board to have fun and charge straightforward advanced terrain.

 — Isaac Laredo

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More